Ambassadors For Humanity 2025–2026 A 6-month group journey to cultivate what makes you human & share it with your world

 Food: You can bring your own food or go to one of the nearby restaurants during the breaks.

-Group size: 10–25 lovely humans (who will likely increasingly feel like close friends as we make our way through the program)
+Group size: 10–25 lovely humans (who will likely increasingly feel like close friends as we spend more weekends together over the course of the months)

 Language: English